-Church Stained Glass Restoration for St Luke’s Episcopal in East Greenwich, RI
+Church Stained Glass Repair for St Luke’s Episcopal in East Greenwich, RI

 Lefarge stained glass restoration requires an entirely different level of skill and experience.
 Unfortunately, after vandals threw a candlestick through St Luke’s Episcopal Church’s priceless John LeFarge stained glass window, a less skilled studio was hired to make the repairs.
 Lacking the proper understanding of “Art Preservation” they chose to change the design of the window from a multiple layered window to a simple single layer of glass and then painted the design they felt appropriate.